Convex co-compact representations of 3-manifold groups: Proof of Theorem

 Before proving this proposition we recall the definition of Anosov representations into $\PGL_d(\Rb)$ and then show that certain subsets of $\Pb(\Rb^d)$ have a well defined convex hull.
-Finally, we prove Proposition~\ref{prop:stuff_implies_cc} in the last two subsections of this section.
+Finally, we prove Proposition~\ref{prop:stuff_implies_cc} in the last subsection of this section.